denAbramoff/jifa/site/docs/guide/gc-log-analysis.md

 ### Basic Information

-This view displays some basic information, such as the GC algorithm used by the application, the number of GC threads, and the time period covered by the log.
+This view displays some basic information, such as the GC algorithm used by the application, the number of GC threads, and the time period covered by the LOG.

 ### Diagnosis